azat-co/practicalnode/chapter2/chapter2.md

       body
         block content

-Other than that, it&#39;s possible to use a full-blown JavaScript code inside of Jade templates with the `-` prefix.
-More information on Jade and Handlebars template engines is in Chapter 4.
+Other than that, it&#39;s possible to use a full-blown JavaScript code inside of Pug templates with the `-` prefix.
+More information on Pug and Handlebars template engines is in Chapter 4.

 ## Conclusion About Scaffolding